The Amenitiesof the Barn

 Heating: Underfloor O.F.C.H.

 We regret that the Felbrigg DOES NOT ALLOW PETS.

 Also Provided: All bed linen and bathroom towels.
 You are requested to bring your own swimming towels.
-Games, DVDs, bluetooth speaker and CD/radio.
+Games, DVDs, bluetooth speaker and books.
 There is a travel cot and highchair and also iron and ironing board available.